DOJ-gam/learn-docker/notes.md

 ```

-- From the ablove code, we can say that the _FTOM, RUN and CMD_ are instructions and their corresponding commands are called _instructions_
+- From the ablove code, we can say that the _FROM, RUN and CMD_ are instructions and their corresponding commands are called _instructions_
 - To run it we navigate to the directory where we have the _Dockerfile_ and run _docker build ._=> build command is what will take a docker file and generate an image out of it.
 The _dot_=> is refered to as the _build context_=> it is the set of files and folders that belongs to our project.., files and folders we want to wrap in our container.
 - After successful build of file, we can use _docker run <id-of-container>_